-As of December 31, 2012 and 2011, the Partnership held tax-exempt mortgage revenue bonds which are collateralized by multifamily housing projects.
+As of December 31, 2013 and 2012, the Partnership held mortgage revenue bonds which are collateralized by multifamily housing projects.
 The multifamily housing projects are owned by entities that are not controlled by the Partnership.
 The Partnership has no equity interest in these entities and does not guarantee any obligations of these entities.
 Some of the ownership entities are deemed to be Consolidated VIEs and are consolidated with the Partnership for financial reporting purposes.
 The VIEs that are consolidated with the Partnership do not have off-balance sheet arrangements.